zilishen/documentation/content/nms/nim/about/templates/template-artifacts.md

     - **OIDC object validation**: Within `templateInput`, there's a specific object named `oidc` meant to configure OIDC-related settings.
 The schema for the `oidc` object includes a boolean property named `enabled`.
 This property controls whether OIDC authentication is turned on (`true`) or off (`false`) for the NGINX configuration being generated.

-    - **Input-validation for "oidc" object**: The `main.json` provides rules for validating the `oidc` object's inputs.
+    - **Input-validation for `oidc` object**: The `main.json` provides rules for validating the `oidc` object's inputs.
 For example, the `enabled` property within the `oidc` object must be a boolean.
 This ensures that the template receives correctly typed and structured data to generate the configuration correctly.

     - **Required properties**: The schema declares that within the `oidc` object, the `enabled` property is mandatory (`"required": ["enabled"]`).
 This means that any input provided for the `oidc` object must include a clear true/false value for `enabled`.